 Think of the best three-week run of your life.

-Could have been that passionate relationship with the hottie who was way out of your league back in college.
 Maybe a massive work project that ended with a big sale and bigger bonus.
 Or perhaps a nice, long vacation on a cruise ship somewhere, throwing back drink after drink as you gaze out at the shimmering azure sea.

 I bet yours is good—maybe even pretty darned great.

 In one glorious, improbable, unforgettable three-week period in February 2012 known as Linsanity, Lin went from sleeping on his brother’s couch to making the cover of TIME.
 From praying for playing time to being endlessly discussed on ESPN.
 From desperately trying not to get cut from yet another NBA team to half a million Twitter followers.

 As February 2012 dawned, about the only chance of hearing Lin's name in public was if the hostess at Denny's told him his table was ready.
 As February 2012 drew to a close, that same name was being chanted by sellout crowds at Madison Square Garden, had become a ubiquitous pun and was even lampooned in a Saturday Night Live sketch.

 But Jeremy Lin is not most folks.

 Every NBA fan knows the story: unrecruited high-schooler starts at Harvard, graduates with economics degree, goes undrafted, bounces around in the D-League, gets cut by two NBA squads including his hometown Golden State Warriors, does not give up, holds his breath waiting to be cut again by the New York Knicks.

 Then, all of a sudden, a desperate coach starts him at point guard.